Alternative Study Options

 - Used to register a course that is in the Catalog but is not offered when a student needs to take the course.

 - Course already exists in the Catalog, so a separate proposal is not necessary.
-However, a Directed Study/Tutorial form needs to be submitted in order to register for a directed study.
+However, a Directed Study Application needs to be submitted in order to register for a directed study.

 - Student and supervising faculty member work closely throughout the semester.